djdhananjay1/automation-using-autoit/README.md

 ## How It Works

-1. Click on the "Buy me a coffee" button above.
+1. Click on the "Donate" button above.
 2. You'll be redirected to my Buy Me a Coffee page.
 3. Choose the number of coffees you want to buy (you can also set a custom amount).
 4. Complete the transaction securely.